minvws/nl-rdo-woo-web/docs/technical.md

 #### Path: /src/Service/Ingest/Processor

 These classes are used to process given documents for ingesting.
-In some cases, it is needed to fetch some metadata like pagecount, audio duration etc. These processor classes will fetch this information from the files.
+In some cases, it is needed to fetch some metadata like pagecount etc. These processor classes will fetch this information from the files.
 Note that these are NOT the same as the processors found in `\App\Service\Worker` even though in theory the can overlap in functionality.